vinecksie/vinecksie/README.md

 *   🌍  I'm based in Lisbon
 *   ✉️  You can contact me at [vinsie@protonmail.com](mailto:vinsie@protonmail.com)
-*   🧠  I'm learning Bash, Docker, Kubernetes, AWS, Terraform and Rust
+*   🧠  I'm learning Bash,Rust, Docker, Kubernetes, AWS and Terraform
 *   🤝  I'm open to collaborating on Cloud computing, Rust and Quantum computing projects

 ### Skills